FitzsimmonsCM/Fitzkundert-Recipes/main_dishes/beef/sandwich_beef_cheddar_slowcooker.md

 - 1 Tbsp minced garlic
 - 1 Tbsp each of ranch seasoning and steak seasoning
 - 1 medium yellow or white onion, sliced
-- Arby’s sauce
+- Arby’s sauce (approx 1-2 cups + more to garnish)
-- Arby's Horsey sauce
+- Arby's Horsey sauce (to garnish)
 - sandwich rolls
 - approx 1 lb sliced or shredded cheddar cheese